oleksandr-tarasyuk/feature-classification/README.md

-# CE Repository Template Test
+# CE Repository Template Test2

 Template with our basic structure